rogsme/rogs.me/content/posts/secure-api-with-nginx-and-fail2ban.md

 # Conclusion

-In this days, DDoS attacks are very common on the internet, so it is common sense to be prepared to defend against them.
+In these days, DDoS attacks are very common on the internet, so it is common sense to be prepared to defend against them.

 In the next delivery we will create a status page for our API, that will let us